Swendsen-Wang Algorithm on the Mean-Field Potts Model: Mixing Time at

-As in the proof of the upper bound, the lower bound on the mixing time follows by carefully accounting for the number of steps that the SW-algorithm needs to escape the window around the majority phase.
-Here, our goal in this section is to show that it takes $\Omega(n^{1/3})$ steps to escape the window.
+As in the proof of the upper bound, the lower bound on the mixing time follows by carefully accounting for the number of steps that the SW algorithm needs to escape the window around the majority phase.
+In this section, our goal is to show that it takes $\Omega(n^{1/3})$ steps to escape the window.
 The following lemma provides the ``reverse" direction of Lemma~\ref{lem:simplifiedpotential}.
-Recall that for a state $X_t$ of the SW-algorithm, the size of the largest color class is denoted by $S_t$. \begin{lemma} Let $B=\Bu$.
+Recall that for a state $X_t$ of the SW algorithm, the size of the largest color class is denoted by $S_t$. \begin{lemma} Let $B=\Bu$.
 There exist constants $M_1,M_2,\rho>0$ such that for all sufficiently small $\epsilon>0$, for all sufficiently large $n$ the following holds.
-There exists a three-times differentiable increasing function $G:[1/q,1]\rightarrow [0,M_1n^{1/3}]$ which satisfies $G(1/B)=O(1)$, $G(1)\geq M_2 n^{1/3}$ such that for any $\zeta\geq n/q$, if $X_t$ has $(q-1)$ colors which are $\epsilon$-light it holds that
+There exists a three-times differentiable increasing function $G:[1/q,1]\rightarrow [0,M_1n^{1/3}]$ which satisfies $G(1/B)=O(1)$, $G(1)\geq M_2 n^{1/3}$ such that for any $\zeta\geq n/q$, if $X_t$ has $(q-1)$ colors which are $\epsilon$-light, then it holds that

 \end{lemma} We remark here that the potential function in Lemmas~\ref{lem:simplifiedpotential} and~\ref{lem:simplifiedpotentialb} will be chosen to be identical.
 We thus refer the reader to the discussion after Lemma~\ref{lem:simplifiedpotential} for an overview of the construction of $G$ and to Section~\ref{sec:potfun} for the actual construction and the proof of Lemma~\ref{lem:simplifiedpotentialb}.